PawseySC/supercomputing-user-training/refresh-bash-shell-basics/bash-shell-basics.md

 $ cd training
 ```

-Create three more directories inside `training`, create one more into the first one of these, and then access the first one:
+Create two more directories inside `training`, create one more into the first one of these, and then access the first one:
 ```
-$ mkdir dir1 dir2 dir3
+$ mkdir dir1 dir2
 $ mkdir dir1/one-more-dir
 $ cd dir1
 ```